-Each copy of the dissertation submitted to the University must have a signature page sheet using the exact wording and format shown on the sample page.
-This sheet must be on the same brand and weight of cotton paper and be in the same base type face as the remainder of the dissertation.
-The name used on the signature page and title page must be that under which the student is registered at the institution.
-Although the original signature pages may be copies, the committee signatures must be original.
+Each copy of the project submitted must have an approval sheet using the exact wording and format shown on the sample page.
+This sheet must be on the same brand and weight of cotton paper and be in the same base type face as the remainder of the project.
+The name used on the approval sheets and title page must be that under which the student is registered at the institution.
+Although the original approval sheets may be copies, the committee signatures must be original.
 Black ink is required for the original signatures.
 The number of signature lines must equal the number of committee members.
-The major and degree to be awarded must be exactly those to which the student was admitted officially by the Division of Graduate Studies.
-The signature page is not numbered.
+The major and degree to be awarded must be exactly those to which the student was admitted officially by the Division of The approval sheets are not Graduate Studies. numbered, nor are they counted in the numbering sequence.